A contemporary art exhibition aimed at discovering and nurturing young Artist.

 03. Artist/work information *20 artists/works in total

-01 Tou Rei (Li Deng) / Tokyo Zokei University Graduate School
+01 Tou Lei (Li Deng) / Tokyo Zokei University Graduate School <French Embassy Award>

 《Work name》